-The following routes is reserved for commuter train, in accordance with Chapter 6, Section 3 of the Swedish Railway Act:
+The following routes is reserved for commuter train, in accordance with the Railway Market Act (2022:365), Chapter 7, Section 2:

-- Citybanan and the inner tracks on the four-track routes Tomteboda övre- Skavstaby/Huvudsta, Spånga-Kallhäll and Årstaberg1 -Flemmingsberg.
+- The railway tunnel Citybanan1 and the inner tracks on the four-track routes Tomteboda övre-Skavstaby/Huvudsta, Spånga-Kallhäll and Årstaberg2 - Flemmingsberg.
 Residual capacity on the four-track routes can be used by other train traffic.

-The following conditions apply for traffic on this line:
+The following conditions apply for traffic on the section (Stockholms södra)-(Tomteboda övre) via Stockholm City: